machow/datacamp-r-intro/chapter1.md

 *** =video_link
 //player.vimeo.com/video/160766949

 --- type:NormalExercise lang:r xp:100 skills:1
 ## Vector basics (1)

-Create a vector named "zip" with 5 elements, each one a digit of Princeton's zip code (08540)
+Create a vector named "zipcode" with 5 elements, each one a digit of Princeton's zip code (08540)

 *** =instructions
 - more instructions here